Lacrymology/states/ssl/doc/pillar.rst

 ssl:expiry_days
 ~~~~~~~~~~~~~~~

-Number of days remaining before the SSL certificate expires.
+Warning if the number of days until the SSL certificate expires less than given
+days.

 Default: ``15``.

 ssl:certs
 ~~~~~~~~~

-List of SSL certificates.
+Define one or multiple SSL certificates.

 Default: ``{}``.